A. Description of the PICKLE querying web interface

 iii.
 PPI network display & visualization section

 The resulting interacting pairs are formatted in such a way that the first displayed interactor is always a queried entity.
-The interactions are sorted based on their cross-checked confidence score of a PPI, their standard confidence score (see PPI confidence scoring scheme in next section) and the total number of supporting publications, the links to which are also provided.
+The interactions are sorted based on their cross-checked confidence score of a PPI, their standard confidence score (see PPI confidence scoring scheme in next section) and the total number of supporting publications, the links of which are also provided.

 B. The PICKLE experimental evidence quality evaluation and PPI confidence level scoring schemes